 In fact, these confounders seem to produce most of the apparent benefits in the raw results because, after you statistically control the effects of these confounding variables, the results worsen for those who consume vitamin supplements.
 The adjusted results indicate that most vitamin supplements actually increase your death risk!

-This study illustrates how confounders biased the raw results to make the vitamin consumption outcomes look better than they really are.
+This research illustrates the differences between an observational study vs experiment.
+Namely how the pre-existing differences between the groups allow confounders to bias the raw results, making the vitamin consumption outcomes look better than they really are.

 In conclusion, if you can’t randomly assign subjects to the experimental groups, an observational study might be right for you.
 However, be aware that you’ll need to identify, measure, and account for confounding variables in your experimental design.